 of osteoarthritis

-The exact cause of osteoarthritis is not fully understood.
+The exact physiological causes of osteoarthritis are not fully understood.
 Multiple

 factors (e.g., heredity, trauma, and obesity) interact to cause this disorder.

 secondary to other processes.
-The pathophysiology of osteoarthritis involves a combination of mechanical,
+The pathophysiology involves a combination of mechanical,

 cellular, and biochemical processes.
 The interaction of these processes leads to changes